 Mulch: Alder sawdust is best.
 Fir tends to deplete the nitrogen from the soil as it decomposes, so if you use fir you'll need to add nitrogen.
 We get our sawdust from Hermann Bros.; they sell large loads but may be able to accommodate smaller orders.

-First two years: We recommend not letting your transferred plants ripen berries for the first 1-2 years after transplanting: when green berries appear, remove them.
+First one to two years: We recommend not letting your transferred plants ripen berries for the first 1-2 years after transplanting: when green berries appear, remove them and throw them away, or they may develop mushrooms with damaging spores.
 This allows the plant to put energy toward root development rather than berry ripening.
 The larger the root mass, the more berry production is to be expected.
 Mature fully-grown plants can each produce 20+ pounds of blueberries annually.
+Our plants are 24-25 years old; they can live to 70.

 Water: Blueberries need lots of water: soil should be moist at least 4" down at all times.
 (In the wild they grow in bogs.)